 Federal and State Tax Information

-U.S. federal taxes and Commonwealth of Massachusetts taxes for the 2014 calendar year are both due on Wednesday, April 15, 2015.
+U.S. Federal taxes and Commonwealth of Massachusetts taxes for the 2014 calendar year are both due on Wednesday, April 15, 2015.
 Seattle campus students: Please know that the State of Washington has no state income taxes.
 For 2014 taxes, the ISSI has once again secured free access for you to an online tax assistance software product with Windstar Technologies.
 The button below will lead you to Windstar's website.
 Please consult the information on this webpage below the button for instructions on creating an account on the Windstar system.
 Please also keep in mind that WindStar helps you prepare your taxes, but does not file them for you!

 Helpful Information for Registering with Windstar